German verbs: Verbal nouns

-„Das Verlegen“ kann verschiedene Bedeutungen haben: Das Verlegen einer Sache (die man dann nicht mehr findet); das Verlegen eines Veranstaltungsortes; das Verlegen einer Zeitung; etc. Diese verschiedenen „Verlegen“ sind ein gutes Beispiel für den Plural des Gerunds.

-“Das Verlegen can have different meanings: the misplacing of a thing (which you'll never find later), the moving of an event location, the editing of a newspaper, etc. These different Verlegen form a good example of the verbal noun's plural.”

 Gerunds in -ung are feminine and have regular plurals in -en.
-They are formed as in English, only the ending is -ung; e.g., ableiten ‘to derive’ – Ableitung ‘derivative (ling.)’; fordern ‘to demand; claim’ – Forderung ‘credit; claim’.
+They are formed as in English, only the ending is -ung; e.g., ableiten 'to derive' – Ableitung 'derivative (ling.)'; fordern 'to demand; claim' – Forderung 'credit; claim'.
 While German gerunds formerly served the same function as they do in English, they now have concrete, usually technical meanings.
-Sometimes the German infinitive and gerund convey the same meaning, but this is rare (e.g. das Laugen – die Laugung, both ‘leaching, lixiviation’; das Kleben – die Klebung, both ‘chemically bonding, adhering’); usually only the infinitive carries the same meaning as an English gerund.
+Sometimes the German infinitive and gerund convey the same meaning, but this is rare (e.g. das Laugen – die Laugung, both 'leaching, lixiviation'; das Kleben – die Klebung, both 'chemically bonding, adhering'); usually only the infinitive carries the same meaning as an English gerund.
 Compare: